soulmachines/sm-web-component/docs/widget-theming.md

 # Debug

 If you are curious what style an element uses, you can inspect the element using your browser dev tools.
-For example if you inspect the connect button, you'll see it has a class `sm-text-primary-300`.
-This means it uses the primary 300 shade for text.
-Another example is `sm-bg-secondary-100`, this means its using the secondary 100 color for the background.
+For example if you inspect the connect button, you'll see it has a class `sm-text-primary-base`.
+This means it uses the primary base for text color.
+Another example is `sm-bg-secondary-base`, this means its using the secondary base color for the background color.